 Some patients are single men who have decided that they are ready to start a family on their own.
 For a single man to have a child, he needs to use an egg donor and a gestational surrogate.
 The process includes combining the patient’s sperm with his donor’s eggs in the laboratory.
 Once created, the embryos are cultured, and usually one is selected to be placed into the prepared uterus of his gestational surrogate.
 Any extra embryos are frozen for future use, or for a second attempt if needed.
 The potential success rates of this method of treatment are excellent!

 The average age of menopause in the United Sates is 51.2 years of age.
 However, many women enter menopause significantly before that time.
 In fact, menopause any time after 40 years of age is not considered abnormal.
-Due to societal, familial and personal reasons, there significant numbers of women reach menopause before they have had the opportunity to have a child.
+Due to societal, familial and personal reasons, there are significant numbers of women who reach menopause before they have had the opportunity to have a child.
 For these women, egg donation can be an excellent way to achieve a pregnancy.

 As women age, the egg is the limiting factor for conception.
 We know that a healthy woman in her 40s and even early 50s can successfully carry and deliver a pregnancy.
 With egg donation, patients who have entered natural menopause can still become pregnant and deliver a child of their own.